PubsandBeer

 Eagle (formerly Wells & Young's, formerly Charles Wells, formerly Wells) - Wells Summer Solstice4.10AcceptableGold colour with thin off white head.
 Some yeast, some lemon citrus aroma.
 Again, fine, just a little bland.
 Easy drinking.
 Decent lemon citrusy finish which lifts the whole beer.

-Wychwood - Wychcraft4.20Acceptable I don’t often get the chance to try Wychwood beers in cask, so I’d thought I would try this.
+Wychwood (now brewed at Banks's) - Wychcraft4.20Acceptable I don’t often get the chance to try Wychwood beers in cask, so I’d thought I would try this.
 Copper colour with lasting off white head.
 Yeast/hop aroma, ok in mouth, malts are pale and not over the top.
 Hop on finish is a little dusty, but got good citrus flavours and definite dryness.
 Reasonably pleasant.

 Wyre Piddle - On the Pump4.00PoorGold colour with thin white head.
 Little bit hazy and a tad green appley and nettley.
 Bit off putting on aroma with a bit of rubber and then this nettle dominates the rest of the beer.
 Not my favourite